Links on Android Authority may earn us a commission. Learn more.

 Compared to SoundGuys’ consumer curve, the AirPods Pro (yellow dashed line) outputs great audio across the frequency spectrum, though with a bit of an under-emphasis in the highs.
 In comparison, the bass range of the Apple AirPods (3rd generation) (cyan line) looks pretty bad, but it could be worse.
 With an unsealed ear, some level of bass leaking is expected, but the fact that it’s mostly contained to the sub-bass range is impressive.
 There aren’t as many sounds in that super-low range under 50Hz in music, so you might not notice it at all.

-A bad seal means bad bass response and a high likelihood of auditory masking, which leads people to increase the volume to potentially unsafe levels.
+A bad seal means bad bass response and a high likelihood of auditory masking.
+This leads people to increase the volume to potentially unsafe levels.

 The thing is, both of these measurements were taken in ideal conditions.
 While isolation and ANC performance in the AirPods Pro will reduce the level of noise you experience when you leave the house, the same can’t be said of the AirPods (3rd generation).
 As good as they might sound, you will hear pretty much every noise that comes your way from the outside.
 The only thing that helps with auditory masking when your earbuds don’t seal is increasing the volume, which you shouldn’t do, since noise-induced hearing loss is easier to cause than you might think, and no song is worth that risk at all.